 - The Department’s residency training program continues to attract high quality applicants with the majority of matched applicants coming from the top 20 University of Pittsburgh School of Medicine peer institutions.

-- The Department’s clinical psychology internship program remains among the most competitive programs in the country with over 100 applications received for the five available slots in the 2011/2012 training year.
+- The Clinical Psychology Internship program remains among the most competitive programs in the country with over 100 applications received for the five available slots in the last training year.

 - We offer nine NIH-funded T32 postdoctoral fellowship training programs for specialized advanced training in multiple areas of research related to the challenges of psychiatric and addictive disorders.

 - The Department continues to organize and sponsor outstanding scientific and clinical conferences including the Annual Pittsburgh Schizophrenia Conference (now in its 32nd year as the nation’s longest running conference devoted to schizophrenia), the Advances in the Treatment of Mood Disorders Conference, and the STEP Conference on Early Psychosis.